Git is a fast decentralized version control system. Git is available for Windows, Linux, and macOS.

 To remove a single stashed state from the stash list and apply it on top of the current working tree state, select Stash Pop.

 To start controlling a project directory that is currently not under version control, select Tools > Git > Create Repository.
 Qt Design Studio creates a new subdirectory named .git that contains all the necessary repository files.
-However, nothing in the project is tracked yet, so you will need to create an initial commit to start tracking the project files.
+However, Git does not track anything in the project yet, so you will need to create an initial commit to start tracking the project files.